 - 1. Status: Policy making and decision making for teacher certification programs, Department of Elementary and Secondary Education standards, and certification requirements. - 2.
 Accountability: To the Vice President for Academic Affairs. - 3.
 Composition: - a.
-Tier One (light load): Membership will include representatives from the following certification areas: Dean of Education, Associate Vice President for Academic Affairs, Speech Language Pathology, Early Childhood, Secondary Education, Special Education, Director of Graduate Programs, Student, Practitioner, Registrar. - b.
-Tier Two (heavy load) (Department membership is elected within each department with a certification program): All Tier One members, Chair of Department of Education/Special Education, One faculty member from each department with a certification program, excluding those with a representative on Tier One. - c.
+Tier One (light load): Membership will include representatives from the following certification areas:Dean of Education, Associate Academic Dean, Communication Disorders, Early Childhood, Secondary Education, Special Education, Director OF Graduate Programs, Student, Practitioner - b.
+Tier Two (Department membership is elected within each department with a certification program):All Tier One members, One faculty member from each department with a certification program, excluding those with a representative on Tier One., Registrar - c.
 Term of service for both tiers is ordinarily two years. - 4.
 Chairperson: Dean of Education. - 5.
 Duties for Tier One: - a.
 Evaluates the teacher certification program in relation to the Mission Statement of Fontbonne University and the Missouri Department of Elementary and Secondary Education Standards; - b.
 After receiving information about state requirements from the chairperson of the Department of Education/Special Education, communicates such information and delegates responsibility for implementation to appropriate departments; - c.
 Solicits input from Tier Two membership when policies and/or programs need to be developed; - d.
 Delineates and up-dates the goals of the teacher certification program; - e.
 Reviews and modifies policies and procedures that govern admission to and retention of students in a teacher certification program.
 The following materials must be reviewed annually: - i.
 Procedures for Students in Teacher Certification - ii.
 Student Teaching Guidelines and Requirements - iii.
 Employer Evaluation Forms - iv.
 Survey of Graduates to evaluate programs - v.
 Procedures and Policies for the C Base Test and PRAXIS.
-The Coordinator of Student Teaching is responsible for disseminating Student Teaching Guidelines and

-Requirements to principals, cooperating teachers, university supervisors, and student teachers.
+The Coordinator of Student Teaching is responsible for disseminating Student Teaching Guidelines and Requirements to principals, cooperating teachers, university supervisors, and student teachers.